McCloud Rails : Passenger Operations

 up for sale.
 The Oregon Coast Scenic Railroad purchased the #25 in February 2011 and moved it

 to Garibaldi, OR, the following March.

-The following links will take you to pictures of different aspects of the passenger operations.
+The following links will take you to pictures and more information of different aspects of the passenger operations.

 |Steam Locomotive #25|